Trump denies U.S. role in what Venezuela says was 'mercenary' incursion

 In a state television address, Maduro said authorities arrested 13 “terrorists” on Monday involved in what he described as a plot coordinated with Washington to enter the country via the Caribbean coast and oust him.

-Eight people were killed during the foiled incursion attempt on Sunday, Venezuelan authorities said.
+Eight people were killed during the incursion attempt on Sunday, Venezuelan authorities said.

 Maduro showed what he said were the U.S. passports and other identification cards belonging to Airan Berry and Luke Denman, whom he said were in custody and had been working with Jordan Goudreau, an American military veteran who leads a Florida-based security company called Silvercorp USA.

+The two detained Americans, former special operations forces members who had served with Goudreau, were believed to be in the custody of Venezuelan military intelligence, according to a person familiar with the matter.

-The State Department did not provide any immediate comment on the alleged arrests.
-U.S. officials, speaking on condition of anonymity, had strongly denied any U.S. government role involvement in the incursions.
+The State Department did not provide any immediate comment on the arrests.
+U.S. officials, speaking on condition of anonymity, had strongly denied any U.S. government role in the incursions.

-Washington has waged a campaign of economic sanctions and diplomatic pressure against Venezuela in an effort to oust Maduro, a socialist it accuses of having rigged elections in 2018.
-Maduro’s government says the United States wants to control Venezuela’s massive oil reserves.
+Washington has waged a campaign of tough economic sanctions and diplomatic measures against Venezuela in an effort to oust Maduro, accusing him of having rigged elections in 2018.

+But while Trump has repeatedly said all options are on the table, his administration has shown no apparent interest in military action as it pursues what it calls a “maximum pressure” strategy against Maduro.

+Maduro’s government, however, says the United States wants to control the OPEC member nation’s massive oil reserves.

+Goudreau released a video identifying himself as an organizer of the operation, alongside dissident Venezuelan military officer Javier Nieto.
+He identified one of the fighters as “Commander Sequea,” which appeared to be a reference to Antonio Sequea, who was identified by state television as one of the people arrested.

+Silvercorp’s website describes Goudreau as a “highly decorated Special Forces Iraq and Afghanistan veteran.”

-Reporting by Steve Holland and Tim Ahmann; writing by Matt Spetalnick; Editing by Sandra Maler
+Reporting by Steve Holland, Matt Spetalnick and Tim Ahmann; writing by Matt Spetalnick; Editing by Sandra Maler and Jonathan Oatis